Plondone/qPCR/README.md

 ## Annotation file

-To plot groups, you need to create an annotation file.
+To plot groups, you need to create an annotation file (this is the easiest to do in excel but it can also be a .csv or .txt file).
 Here is an example of how it should look:

 Sample Name | Condition | Mouse | ...
 ----------|-----------|-----------|------